sarajahedazad/ME700-Final-Project/README.md

 ## Reproducibility
+### Step 0: Go to your desired destination on SCC and open a terminal

-### Step 1: Clone files from GitHub to your desired destination.
+### Step 1: Clone files from GitHub
+Copy and paste these in the terminal.
 ```
 git clone https://github.com/sarajahedazad/ME700-Final-Project.git
 cd ME700-Final-Project
 ```
+`Note:` Be careful that when running the codes, you are in the correct fodler where the codes are. `cd ME700-Final-Project` makes sure you are in the correct folder `ME700-Final-Project`.

-### Step 2: How to setup a mamba/conda environment and install dependencies
+### Step 2: Setup a mamba/conda environment and install dependencies
+Cooy and paste this in the terminal.
 ```
 module load miniconda
 mamba create --name me700-final